saraalimansi/supermarket_Analysis/README.md

 The dataset was provided by kaggle.com.
-Analysis and visualizations were performed using Python libraries: Pandas, Matplotlib, Seaborn.
+Analysis and visualizations were performed using Python libraries: Pandas, Matplotlib, Seaborn, DataPrep for rebort.html .